EcoCooling Direct Evaporative and Free Cooling Data Centre Cooling Solutions

 The use of electricity in the IT sector has both financial and environmental significance.
 Many data centres consume as much electricity in their cooling systems as in their servers.
 This has both cost and power availability implications.
 It is believed the IT sector has a bigger carbon footprint than air travel and consumes over 5% of the developed world’s electricity.
 Many operators want to reduce their impact on the environment by consuming less energy.

-How EcoCooling systems operates in Data Centres
+How EcoCooling systems operate in Data Centres

 The EcoCooling CREC® control system operates the EcoCoolers in different modes depending on the ambient conditions, systems can be controlled using both humidity and temperature parameters.
 These modes maximise the EcoCoolers’ efficiency and performance and are tuned during the commissioning process for individual facilities: